SirEthanator/Quickshell-WIP/doc/Configuration.md

 ## backgroundOutline

-Defines whether the bar's background should have an outline around it.
+Defines whether the menu's background should have an outline around it.

 Type: Boolean